vfonic/graphql-api/README.md

 `perform` method that returns a Graphql understandable type.
 These objects give you an object oriented abstraction for handling mutations.

-Command objects must implement the interface defined in `Graphite::CommandType`
+Command objects must implement the interface defined in `GraphQL::Api::CommandType`

 ### Query Objects